ballcuber/ballcuber.github.io/ProjectHistory.md

   <div class="container left">
     <div class="content">
       <h2>January 2018</h2>
-      <p>I talk about this project to a friend who is mechanical engineer, he presented me OnShape, and we began the mechanical developpement.</p>
+      <p>I talked about this project to a friend who is mechanical engineer, he presented me OnShape, and we began the mechanical developpement.</p>
     </div>
   </div>
   <div class="container right">